SAP-samples/abap-cheat-sheets/18_Dynpro.md

   - Stands for dynamic program, i.e. the program execution is dynmically controlled by user interactions
   - Can only be defined in [function groups](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenfunction_group_glosry.htm), [module pools](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenmodul_pool_glosry.htm) (not [class pools](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenclass_pool_glosry.htm)) and [executable program](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenexecutable_program_glosry.htm) (*reports*; the focus in the cheat sheet is on the latter)
   - Can be identified by a unique, four-digit [dynpro number](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abendynpro_number_glosry.htm) in an [ABAP program](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_program_glosry.htm).
 Note that leading zeros need not be specified when calling the dynpro.
 Number 1000 is reserved, as are other dynpro number ranges (e.g. used by SAP).
 The current dynpro can be retrieved using `sy-dynnr`.
-  - Is displayed in a window of [SAP GUI](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensap_gui_glosry.htm)
+  - Are displayed in a window of [SAP GUI](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensap_gui_glosry.htm)
-  - Consists of the following main aspects:
+  - Consist of the following main aspects:
     - Specific characteristics when creating the dynpro.
 To name a few:
       - Dynpro type: Defines whether the dynpro is displayed in the full GUI window (if *Normal* is selected), in a pop-up window (*Modal Dialog Box*), or as a subscreen in a specific area within another dynpro in the same ABAP program.
       - [Next dynpro](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abennext_dynpro_glosry.htm): Statically specifies the next dynpro to be displayed in a [dynpro sequence](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abendynpro_sequence_glosry.htm).
 Setting the next dynpro to 0 or leaving the attribute blank will make the current dynpro the last dynpro in the sequence.
 If the next dynpro number is the same as the current dynpro, the dynpro continues to be called.
 The static next dynpro can be overwritten temporarily and dynamically in the ABAP program.